idelfonsog2/idelfonsog2.github.io/README.md

 > *Disclaimer: You will deploy the lambda using an AmazonLinux2 agent as your work from your new M1 Pro* 😅

+Serverless, is a transferable concept across tooling-🛠 cloud providers-☁️ and programming languages-`{}`.
+It is/has become the new architecture.
+As the nature of my work implies, things change, how quickly and for how long they stayed?
+Sometimes is both [read more](https://www.hillelwayne.com/post/are-we-really-engineers/)

 I have been developing [Swift](https://www.swift.org) lambda intending to work with it more.
 I did this using the [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html).
 I suggest readers get started with [Fabian's tutorial](https://fabianfett.dev/swift-on-aws-lambda-creating-your-first-http-endpoint).
 Then, progressively jump to GitHub's discussions.
 Lastly, there is the [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) and how to work with AWS CDK.

-Serverless, is a transferable concept across tooling-🛠 cloud providers-☁️ and programming languages-.
-It is/has become the new architecture.
-As the nature of my work implies, things change, how quickly and for how long they stayed?
-Sometimes is both [read more](https://www.hillelwayne.com/post/are-we-really-engineers/)

 Here are some things I can clarify that could block any newcomers: